 Have a Price In Mind

-If you know you’re not going to spend $15,000 on your dress, don’t waste time trying on a bunch of gowns out of your range.
+If you know you’re not going to spend $15,000 on your dress, don’t waste time trying on a bunch of wedding dresses of your range.
 You’re better off zeroing in on your realistic price point so you can spend more time editing down the amazing options you can actually buy.
 Also, keep in mind that you’ll need to factor in the cost of alterations, taxes and shipping fees, plus your veil, shoes, lingerie and jewelry, which can add up to $500 or more altogether.

 This is one of the things that surprises everyone.
-You really need at least six to eight months to get your gown—and that’s if you’re really decisive.
+You really need at least six to eight months to get your wedding dress—and that’s if you’re really decisive.
 If you’re a picky shopper or don’t really know what you want, start looking eight to 10 months before your wedding.
 Give yourself plenty of time; if you put it off for too long, your selection of dresses could be limited or you might make a quick decision you may regret later.
-Once you’ve found your gown, give yourself at least eight weeks to make alterations, says Terry Hall, fashion director at Kleinfeld Bridal in New York City.
+Once you’ve found your wedding dress, give yourself at least eight weeks to make alterations, says Terry Hall, fashion director at Kleinfeld Bridal in New York City.
 Custom gowns take six to eight months to tailor on average, and heavily-embellished ones can take up to a year.
 Why so much time?
 A muslin version of a custom gown is created before the actual dress to guarantee a perfect fit.

-Determine the Dress Code
+Determine the Dress Code For Your Wedding

 Figure Out What You Like